Tired of blogs regurgitating the same top 10 things to do in Jodhpur? Here’s my list of some unusual experiences in the blue city.

 And yet, somewhere in the chaos, the crumbling havelis still stand, elderly men still play cards under the banyan tree at the chowk, the baolis have become the playground of pigeons and a hint of our heritage still lives on.
 And you want to experience it anyway, right?
 We took it all in on an early morning guided bicycle ride that took us through the narrow by-lanes to undiscovered gems, and transported us to Jodhpur’s rich history with untold stories of the days gone by.
 You’ve been warned though.

-Tip: We booked our bicycle trip through Jodhpur Cycling Tours, run by Jodhpur locals.
+Things to do in Jodhpur tip: We booked our bicycle trip through Jodhpur Cycling Tours, run by Jodhpur locals.